 * n.e.c. (not elsewhere classified) refers to all other jobs within a given industry that aren't classified under another title.

 How to get one of the best-paid jobs in the UK

 If you're aiming for the very top, here's some more info on the highest-paying jobs in the UK:

 Chief Executives and Senior Officials

-Many CEOs have previously served on the board of directors and may have postgraduate or professional qualifications.
-Leadership skills and a thick skin are essential!
+Many CEOs have previously served on the board of directors and may also have professional or postgraduate qualifications such as an MBA.
+Leadership skills and thick skin are essential, too.

 Marketing and Sales Director